Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design

-For the weak Pareto boundary, both the horizontal part and the vertical part start end with a single user point and a turning point.
-Therefore, an arbitrary operating point $(R_1^\star, R_2^\star)$ on the weak Pareto boundary can be computed as
+For the non-strict Pareto boundary, either the horizontal part or the vertical part starts and ends with a single user point and an ending point.
+Therefore, an arbitrary point $(R_1^\star, R_2^\star)$ on the non-strict Pareto boundary can be computed as

 where $i=1$ and $i=2$ correspond to the horizontal part and the vertical part, respectively.
 The scalar $\gamma$ satisfies $\gamma \in [0,1)$.
-The operating point $(R_1^\star, R_2^\star)$ becomes a single-user point or a turning point when $\gamma = 0$ or $\gamma = 1$, respectively.
-The associated weak Pareto-optimal transmit strategies are
+The point $(R_1^\star, R_2^\star)$ becomes a single-user point or an ending point when $\gamma = 0$ or $\gamma = 1$, respectively.
+The associated non-strict Pareto-optimal transmit strategies are

-} Note that it is not necessary for both transmitters to spend the maximum transmit power simultaneously to achieve the non-strict Pareto boundary.
-Thus, the non-strict Pareto-optimal power allocation policy is different from the strict Pareto boundary (Proposition 2).
+from which we find that it is not necessary for both the transmitters to spend full power simultaneously to achieve the non-strict Pareto boundary.
+Thus, the non-strict Pareto-optimal power allocation policy is different from the strict Pareto-optimal power allocation policy (Proposition 2).

-\subsubsection{\textbf{Zero-Forcing (ZF) Points} $ZF(R_1^{ZF},R_2^{ZF})$}
+\subsubsection{\textbf{Zero-Forcing (ZF) Points} $ZF(R_1^{ZF}, R_2^{ZF})$}

 ZF points are achieved when there is no interference between different users. {Although these points are not on the Pareto boundary, it is still interesting to study ZF strategies if there exsits an additional requirement (like interference temperature or secrecy constraints) that each transmitter does not leak its own signal to other receivers.}